telwoo/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Overview of Project
-Jeremy is approached by upper management about a special project.
-AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
-AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.
+Jeremy needed assistance with a new project for AutosRUs’ newest prototype, the MechaCar.
+This was suffering from production troubles that are blocking the manufacturing team’s progress.
+AutosRUs’ wanted the data analytics team to review the production data for insights that may help the manufacturing team.
+This project is all about analyzing data and creating appropriate documentation of such.

 ## Linear Regression to predict MPG